Autopsy Technician Schools and Colleges: How to Choose

 Associate of Applied Science in Mortuary Science

-Another option for students interested in this field is to attend a school that offers a Bachelor of Science in Biology with a mortuary science track.
-This 4-year program usually requires three years of coursework in topics like microbiology, human anatomy, human physiology and English composition.
+The Bachelor of Science in Biology with a mortuary science track is a 4-year program that usually requires three years of coursework in topics like microbiology, human anatomy, human physiology and English composition.
 The fourth-year curriculum focuses on mortuary science.
 Students generally spend this year studying at a nearby institute of mortuary science.
-Embalming chemistry, embalming orientation and theory, funeral management, pathology and laboratories in restorative art are typical courses in the curriculum.
-When students have successfully completed their coursework, they will have a diploma from the mortuary school they attended in addition to a Bachelor of Science in Mortuary Science.
+Typical courses include:

 Bachelor of Science in Clinical Laboratory Science

 A bachelor of science degree in clinical laboratory science (CLS) generally requires completion of two years of a liberal arts education with a heavy science component, followed by two years of concentration in the student's preferred area of study.
-After successfully completing the 2-year liberal arts requirement, students can be admitted to a CLS program.
-In years three and four, the curriculum typically focuses on courses and clinical practica in human anatomy, pathology, immunology and hematology.
-Courses in laboratory management and laboratory safety protocol are also frequently required.
+The science curriculum typically focuses on courses and clinical practica in human anatomy, pathology, immunology and hematology.
+Other courses include:

 Bachelor of Science in Forensic Science